Burt Jenner: X Games

 In the X Games Austin 2014, Jenner placed 13th in TRK Racing.
 Jenner qualified second for the X Games Austin 2015 and was on the front row.
 Early in the race, another driver spun him out, and Jenner could not make up the lost time.
 Jenner placed sixth in the 2015 games.

 Personal life

-Jenner has three kids with his girlfriend, Valerie Pitalo.
+Jenner has four children with his partner, Valerie Pitalo.
 His first son, Bodhi Burton Jenner, was born in July 2016.
+William Behr Jenner, Burt's second son, was born in February 2019.
+His daughter, Goldie Brooklyn Jenner, was born in March 2022 and his fourth child, a son, Baker Ford Jenner, was born in September 2025.
 Jenner has a vacation home near Lake Tahoe.
 Jenner has been homeless twice.
 Jenner once volunteered to spend a week in an L.A.
 County jail because he could not afford $15,000 in accumulated traffic fines.
-He is a supporter of the LGBT community and defended his parent Caitlyn Jenner during her transition, and made an appearance on Caitlyn's Diane Sawyer interview.
+He is a supporter of the LGBT community and defended Caitlyn Jenner during her transition, and made an appearance on Caitlyn's Diane Sawyer interview.

 Motorsports career results

 Stadium Super Trucks

 (key) (Bold – Pole position.
 Italics – Fastest qualifier. * – Most laps led.)